defenseofislam/web/note.md

 So, What Do You Think?
 Reincarnation is a beautiful brainwashing lie myth story, born from our need to understand a messy world.
 And when you look closely, it’s like a house of cards — pretty, but it falls apart under scrutiny.
-The rebirth of soul thing doesn’t add up, the population boom is a puzzle, not able to remember past mistakes and purpose of reincarnation demolishes it and it’s not even a global belief.
+The rebirth of soul thing doesn’t add up, the population boom is a puzzle, not able to remember past mistakes and purpose of reincarnation demolishes it and it’s not even a global belief even though Humanity, specifically anatomically modern Homo sapiens, is estimated to be around 300,000 years old, with the earliest evidence of these humans appearing in Africa scientifically.

 Plus, blaming victims for past-life sins?
 That’s not fair.